 Over time, some cancerous moles may disappear.
 If the cancer has spread in a process called metastasis to other areas of the body, the cancer is still present in the body even if the mole has disappeared.

 When cancer attacks the body, the body’s immune system fights back.
 The immune system may be able to reduce the size of a cancerous mole.
 In some cases, the mole may disappear altogether.
-This process is called regression and occurs in 10-20 percent of all melanomas.
+This process is called regression and

 In people whose cancer has not metastasized to other areas of the body, this regression may completely cure the cancer.